Xenn-00/Xenn-00/README.md

     👋 Hi
   </h1>
   <h4>
-   A programmer who has taught himself everything he knows about performance and security. 🔥
+   I'm a programmer who has taught himself everything he knows about performance and security. 🔥
   </h4>
 </div>